The Web Health

 Tooth Sensitivity and Nerve Exposure

 The natural tooth beneath the crown still has nerves.
 If the crown isn’t properly sealed, air, cold, or heat can get to the nerve, causing a sharp, uncomfortable sensation.
-Some patients say it hurts to drink hot coffee or eat ice cream.
-This may typically subside after the permanent crown is placed, but in some instances, a dentist may need to adjust the temporary crown.
+Some patients says it hurts to drink hot coffee or eat ice cream.
+This may typically subside after the temporary crown cement wears off or the permanent crown is placed.
+A dentist may occasionally need to make adjustments to the temporary crown.

 Hidden Tooth Fracture or Damage

 Sometimes, a crack or fracture below the crown is responsible.
 When you chew, a deep crack down to the inner pulp of the tooth can hurt, particularly when releasing your bite.
-If it is extensive, your dentist might advise a root canal prior to putting in the permanent crown.
+If they are extensive, your dentist might advise a root canal before putting in the permanent crown.
+A cracked temporary crown may also contribute to pain and should be evaluated.

 Teeth Grinding (Bruxism)